AdelDaniel/learn-design-patterns-in-dart/structural_design_pattern/facade/README.md

 </br>

-## **What Problem Facade Solve?**
+## **What Problem Facade Solve**

 - Imagine that you must make your code work with a broad set of objects that belong to a sophisticated library or framework.
-- Ordinarily, you’d need to initialize all of those objects, keep track of dependencies, execute methods in the correct order, and so on.
+- Ordinarily, you’d need to initialize all of those objects, keep track of dependencies, **`execute methods in the correct order`**, and so on.

 > As a result, the business logic of your classes would become tightly coupled to the implementation details of 3rd-party classes, making it hard to comprehend and maintain.

 ---

 ### Solution
-- A facade is a `class` that provides a simple interface to a complex subsystem which contains lots of moving parts.
+- A facade is a `class` that provides a `simple interface` to a complex subsystem which contains lots of moving parts.
 - A facade might provide limited functionality in comparison to working with the subsystem directly.
 - However, it includes only those features that clients really care about.